department-of-veterans-affairs/vets-website/_disability/get-benefits.md

 <div markdown="1">

-Average number of days to process a claim.
+Average number of days to process a disability claim.
+If your claim is complicated, it may take longer than 130 days to process.
+If it's simpler, it may take less.
 If you've already filed a claim, check on its progress through [eBenefits](https://www.ebenefits.va.gov/ebenefits/about/feature?feature=compensation-pension-claim-status).

 </div>
 </div>